Wolfram syndrome: Other disorders - caused by mutations in the WFS1 gene

-Mutations in the WFS1 gene cause Wolfram syndrome, which is also known by the acronym DIDMOAD.
-This syndrome is characterised by childhood-onset diabetes mellitus (DM), which results from the improper control of glucose due to the lack of insulin; a gradual loss of vision caused by optic atrophy (OA), in which the nerve that connects the eye to the brain wastes away; and deafness (D).
-This syndrome can sometimes cause diabetes insipidus (DI), a condition in which the kidneys cannot conserve water.
-Other complications that affect the bladder and nervous system may also occur.
+Mutations in the WFS1 gene cause Wolfram syndrome.
 Researchers have identified more than 100 WFS1 mutations that cause Wolfram syndrome.
 Some mutations delete or insert DNA from the WFS1 gene.
 As a result, little or no wolframin is present in cells.
 Other mutations replace one of the protein building blocks (amino acids) used to make wolframin with an incorrect amino acid.
 These mutations appear to reduce wolframin activity dramatically.
 Researchers suggest that the loss of wolframin disrupts the production of insulin, which leads to poor glucose control and diabetes mellitus.
 It is unclear how WFS1 mutations lead to other features of Wolfram syndrome.

 WFS2

-The dysfunction of the CISD2 gene can cause WFS2.
+Wolfram Syndrome Type 2 (WFS2) is a subtype of Wolfram Syndrome caused by a mutation in the CDGSH iron-sulfur domain-containing protein 2 gene (CISD2 gene).
+CISD2 is a protein coding gene that is primarily found on the endoplasmic reticulum (ER), though some studies have shown that it can also be localized in the mitochondrial outer membrane.
+Mutation of this gene effects the protein folding of the ER and functions of the mitochondria, which leads to the signs and symptoms seen in those with WFS2.
+In some cases, mutation of the gene can lead to premature aging, mitophagy and mitochondrial dysfunction.
+In studies using mice, WFS2 caused a decrease in ER Ca2+ and increase in mitochondrial Ca2+.
+This causes an increase in stress to the ER and activates an unfolded protein response (UPR).
+Further studies are still needed to better understand WFS2 and the neurodegenerative effects it has.